Closure in Moscow: 2016–2022: Touring activity

 In 2016 the band signed with management The Bird's Robe Collective, and toured nationally as support for Coheed and Cambria in May, then followed by joining The Fall of Troy on their first Australian tour in eight years.

 In 2017, the band returned from writing sessions to play shows with Protest The Hero, before announcing they would premiere new material live on tour with Danish dream pop group MEW in September.
 The shows with MEW would also mark Closure in Moscow's first Perth show in four years.
 In September, the band were announced as the support for The Dillinger Escape Plan's final ever Australian tour at their sold-out shows in Melbourne, Sydney and Brisbane.

 2018 saw Closure in Moscow return to North America for the first time in eight years, supporting Protest The Hero during March and April, as well as playing their own headline dates in New York, Pennsylvania and Texas where they performed First Temple in full.
 The band also announced a warm-up show at Melbourne's The Workers Club, which sold out in March.
 Later in 2018 the band decamped to continue writing their third album.

 2023–present: Soft Hell

 On 3 March 2023, the band announced their next album, Soft Hell, would be released on 27 October 2023.
 They also announced the lead single off the album, "Better Way", would be released on 10 March 2023.
+The band later released videos for 'Primal Sinister' and 'Keeper of the Lake' ahead of the full album release.

+The band embarked on two headline tours of the USA in February & July 2024, as well as a headline tour of Australia, the UK & Europe in May.
+Guests for these tours included Gold Necklace (USA), Toehider (Australia/USA) & Harts (Australia).

+In 2025, the band joined The Fall of Troy and A Lot Like Birds for a national tour of the USA during April, May & June.
+They also performed at the Bird's Robe Records 15th birthday tour in Sydney & Melbourne during December.

+February 2026 saw the band invite The Dear Hunter & Anthony Green for a three-date Australian tour.